MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/schedule-antivirus-scan-in-mde.md

 ---
 title: How to schedule antivirus scanning in Microsoft Defender for Endpoint (Linux)
-description: Learn how to schedule an antivirus scanning for Microsoft Defender for Endpoint (Linux) to better protect your organization's assets.
+description: Learn how to schedule an antivirus scan in Microsoft Defender for Endpoint (Linux) for better protection of your organization's assets.
 keywords: microsoft, defender, Microsoft Defender for Endpoint, linux, scans, antivirus, microsoft defender for endpoint (linux) ms.prod: m365-security ms.mktglfcycl: deploy